dirkschumacher/rhxl/README.md

 ### validate

 Validate an HXL data_frame against a schema.
 Returns a boolean if it matches the schema.

+Returns TRUE/FALSE if a table matches a schema.

 ```R
 validate(hxl_table, c("#adm1", "#adm2", "#affected"))